 - 24.1.
 If IFCPF decides to make a Protest, the IFCPF Head of Classification must advise the relevant IFCPF Member of the Protest at the earliest possible opportunity. - 24.2.
-A Protest on behalf of IFCPF may be submitted during a Competition, or during the 30 days following the end of the Competition. - 24.3.
+The IFCPF at its discretion may submit a protest at any time. - 24.3.
 The IFCPF Head of Classification must provide the relevant IFCPF Member with a written explanation as to why an IFCPF Protest has been made and the basis on which the Head of Classification considers it justified. - 24.4.
 If IFCPF makes a Protest: - 24.4.1. the Protested Athlete's Sport Class must remain unchanged pending the outcome of the Protest; - 24.4.2. the Protested Athlete's Sport Class Status must immediately be changed to Review (R) unless the Protested Athlete's Sport Class Status is already Review (R); and - 24.4.3. a Protest Panel must be appointed to resolve the Protest as soon as is reasonably possible.